AnastasiaCortes/submit_form/README.md

- Submit Form app runs with Flask and saves data to MySQl
+ Submit Form app runs with Flask and saves data to MySQL